 - A. Exceed the market index, or blended market index, selected and agreed upon by the Board and Investment Manager that most closely corresponds to its style of investment management. - B. Unless otherwise agreed to by the Board and Investment Manager, display an overall level of risk in the portfolio which is consistent with the risk associated with the benchmark specified.
-Typically, risk will be primarily measured by the standard deviation of returns, secondarily by tracking error.
+Typically for public market managers, risk will be primarily measured by the standard deviation of returns, secondarily by tracking error.

 The Investment Managers are charged with the responsibility of maintaining their portfolios in compliance with the investment guidelines.
 Under no circumstances shall an Investment Manager take an action which causes the portfolio to be in conflict with the guidelines without prior written consent of the Board.
-If there is a deviation from the guidelines because of an Investment Manager's action, the manager will be reviewed by the Board at the next meeting following notification of the deviation.
-If there is a deviation from the guidelines because of a change in the market value of an Investment Manager's portfolio or a particular holding, or a change in quality rating of a particular holding, the Investment Manager shall take action that is prudent and appropriate to the intended purpose of the portfolio.
-If for any reason a portfolio deviates from the guidelines, the Investment Manager is responsible for reporting the deviation from the guidelines to the Board and its Investment Consultant in writing within 30 days of when the manager should have known the deviation occurred.
+If for any reason a portfolio deviates from the guidelines, the Investment Manager is responsible for reporting the deviation from the guidelines to the Board, Fund Staff, and its Investment Consultant in writing within 30 days of when the manager should have known the deviation occurred.
 The Investment Manager is required to give this notice even if they have taken immediate action to correct the deviation.
-The Investment Manager will explain the deviation from the guidelines and suggest appropriate action.
-Within 60 days after receiving notification of a deviation from the investment policy guidelines, the Board will respond to the manager's recommendation and will direct appropriate action.
-Depending upon the severity of the circumstances, the consequences of deviating from the investment policy guidelines could range from an Investment Manager appearing before the Board up to and including the manager's termination.

-5. Brokerage and Execution of Transactions: Investment Managers with authority over Fund assets must use sound professional judgment in conducting each transaction to obtain the best possible unit price and terms of execution, in accordance with Section 1-113.20 of the Code.
+6. Brokerage and Execution of Transactions: Investment Managers with authority over Fund assets must use sound professional judgment in conducting each transaction to obtain the best possible unit price and terms of execution, in accordance with Section 1-113.20 of the Code.